The 8 BEST Compost Bins For An Apartment

 What to look for, when choosing a compost bin for my apartment?

-The last 4 choices are ideal if you want to turn your scraps in nutrient-rich soil.
-Just keep in mind that they require more work.
+The first 4 options are ideal only for collecting your food scraps.
+The last 4 choices are ideal if you want to turn your scraps into nutrient-rich soil.

 1. Epica Stainless Steel Compost Bin